fireship-io/fireship.io/content/lessons/build-group-chat-with-firestore/index.md

 The chat service gives us a single place to retrieve and write data from Firestore.
 Here's a breakdown of what each method does.

 - *get* retrieves the chat document as an Observable.
-- *create* writes a new chat document
+- *create* writes a new chat document.
-- *sendMessage* uses the Firestore `arrayUnion` method append a new chat message to document.
+- *sendMessage* uses the Firestore `arrayUnion` method to append a new chat message to document.

 ```typescript
 import { Injectable } from '@angular/core';